Can't throw in the woods? Then you'll rate this course low...

 The few holes that arent punishingly challenging are laughably easy.

-Other Thoughts: Its a shame that this course turned out to be such a dud.
+Other Thoughts: Its a shame that this course didnt meet its potential.
 The land is nice and there was a lot of potential for a really fun and interesting course.

 Public with a Private feel